mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 # Summary

+TangoJS framework was designed to facilitate the creation of web-based client applications for Tango Control System.

 TangoJS allows building Tango client applications with standard front-end technologies like HTML, CSS and Javascript.
 It gives Tango developers a complete set of tools and APIs required for this task.
 There is a minimal set of